hatobi/fritzbox-networkconnections-convert/README.md

 # fritzbox-networkconnections-convert
+There is no simple way to export all network connections from an AVM Fritz!Box as the web interface does not offer an export.
+You could use the backup-file but it only contains devices connected via cable (LAN) and none of the wireless devices.

 This script helps to convert Fritz!Box' network connections list into a CSV-file.

-There is no simple way to export all network connections from an AVM Fritz!Box as the web interface does not offer an export.

-This python script takes the site's HTML and converts it into a CSV-file.
+In order to use it, you need to manually copy some of the site's HTML-code and run a python-script on your local machine.

 ## Requirements
 - python